I’ve got the title I always wanted, so why don’t I feel creative anymore?

 No one tells you that progressing in creative leadership often requires you to sacrifice the very thing that got you there.
 And because this loss is invisible ( and often wrapped in success ) it’s easy to dismiss it.
 To tell yourself to be grateful.
 To keep going.

 I remember this feeling all too well.
-After years of working hard and trying different things, the communications agency that I ran with my creative partner was finally doing really well - we had 40+ staff, just won at Cannes (ok it was only a Bronze but a big win for us) and Campaign named us the fastest growing small agency of the year.
+After years of working hard and trying different things, the communications agency that I ran with my creative partner was finally doing really well - we had 40+ staff, just won our first award at Cannes and Campaign named us the fastest growing small agency of the year.
 I remember sitting on the train on my way to the office and I couldn’t have felt emptier or sadder.
 I couldn’t have predicted the next line of events, the stress of an economic downturn and an impending sale, but at that time all I wanted to do was turn the clock back to the day I sat and crafted copy in our little office space in Camden - the hours of perfecting 8 lines of prose after 3 pints of cider in the pub.
 I’m pretty sure (actually very sure as I know my team would verify) that I brought that loss into the office in the form of disengagement, restlessness and just being a bit arsey.

 What I’ve learned (the hard way) is the power of acceptance.